H. Eugene Leigh: Move to Europe

-Eugene Leigh had met with his first great success at Monmouth Park and other racetracks in New Jersey, However, legislation passed by conservative politicians in 1894 banned betting on races which resulted in the closure of the State's racetracks.
+Eugene Leigh met with his first great success at Monmouth Park and other racetracks in New Jersey.
+However, legislation passed by conservative politicians in 1894 banned betting on races which resulted in the closure of the State's racetracks.
 Conservative forces in the State of New York wanted similar legislation and through 1895 Leigh was optimistic about the future of racing.
 Eventually the growing possibility of a ban on betting, along with personal financial setbacks from heavy gambling, saw Eugene Leigh make the decision to relocate to Europe for the 1901 season.

 In England, Leigh established a racing stable at Foxhill, a village west of Swindon in Wiltshire county.
 In 1902, he purchased the broodmare Merry Token and sold her to August Belmont Jr. in New York.
 Bred to Belmont's Rock Sand, Merry Token produced Mahubah who became the dam of the legendary Man O'War.

 Eugene Leigh began racing in France where he rented a château near the Maisons-Laffitte Racecourse.
 There, he managed a stable of more than two hundred horses that was the most modern of its time.
 Credited with improving the wellbeing of his horses, Leigh was responsible for introducing lightweight horseshoes into French racing.
 Dubbed by French racing fans as "le sorcier de Maisons-Laffitte" (the Wizard of Maisons-Laffitte), in May 1904 the French Humane Society awarded Eugene Leigh a prize and a gold medal for the humane manner in which he handled and cared for his horses.